SarpongAbasimi/ThermostatJs/README.md

 > What I learnt from deploying the app on Heroku.

 ```
-I learnt that the openweather API only serves through http and not https, therefore the app was not getting anything back when it was making request for to openweather.
+I learnt that the openweather API only serves through http and not https.
+This meant that the app was not getting anything back when it was making request for to openweather.

 To solve this issue, I had to use other services provided by heruko to
 make the request for me.
 [Click here](https://cors-anywhere.herokuapp.com) to find out more.